Read Reflect Respond

 1. Be a beacon of Light:

-We become a light that breaks forth like the dawn when we share the bread with the hungry; when we bring the homeless people into houses; when we clothe those who are naked.
-Further, at the end of the reading we hear that when we take away the yoke of others, the pointing of the finger and speaking wickedness, when we feed the hungry and satisfy the desire of the afflicted then shall your light rise in the darkness and your gloom be as the noonday.
+The call to be beacons of light comes from God who is light and Jesus the light of the world (Jn 8:12).
+God’s light is in each one of us and so we are called to be a light that reflects the glory of God and manifests the work of God.
+The concrete experience and expression of being a beacon of light is what we see in the first reading from prophet Isaiah.
+We become a light that breaks forth like the dawn when we share the bread with the hungry; when we bring the homeless people into houses or dwelling place; when we clothe those who are naked.
+Further, at the end of the reading we hear that when we take away the yoke of others, when we stop pointing our fingers at others and speaking wickedness, when we feed the hungry and satisfy the desire of the afflicted then shall your light rise in the darkness and your gloom be as the noonday.

 Today, we are called to be beacons of light that radiates for others and oneself to walk towards God, the eternal light.
 When we have the light of Christ within us, there will be no chance for us to dwell in darkness or darks pots of life.
-So let us make every effort to dwell in the light of Christ.
+The only way to become the beacon of light and preserve the light of Christ is to abide in Christ and be closely united with God.
+Such holy and sacred connections with God makes us strong enough to bear witness to the light of Christ that always shines.
+The light in us begins to fade away, when our minds get crowded with our own ideals of life that are selfish and meaningless.
+Let us then carry the light of hope, wherever we go and carry with us that enlightens us perfectly well to attuned to God.

 2. Be empowered by God’s power and Spirit:

 It is true indeed that knowledge and wisdom are essential to life but they are not the only essentials of life.
 The essential for the nutrition and nourishment of life is the power and spirit of God.
 Without the power and spirit of God, we can do nothing.
-In fact, Paul realised it in life.
-That’s why he was able to say, “I consider everything a waste because of the precious worth of knowing Christ,” (Phil 3:8).
+In fact, Paul realised it in life, although it was a little late.
+However, sooner or later the realisation might have been, St. Paul received the grace of God and spirit of God to say strongly, “I consider everything a waste because of the precious worth of knowing Christ,” (Phil 3:8).
+Something similar we find in the second reading from the second letter of St. Paul to Corinthians.

-Something similar we find in the second reading from the second letter of St. Paul to Corinthians it is not the lofty speech or wisdom that makes us great but the power and spirit of God.
-In Acts 22:3 we hear St. Paul saying that he was educated in the school of Gamaliel a man held in great esteem by all Jews and was the Jewish law teacher of Paul the Apostle, yet the knowledge and wisdom obtained in the school was used as an instrument in the service of God and not a central point.
-Because, what enabled St. Paul to be an apostle of Christ and a great missionary was the power and the spirit of God
+St. Paul very clearly affirms that it is not the lofty speech or wisdom that makes us great but the power and spirit of God.
+In Acts 22:3, we hear St. Paul saying that he was educated in the school of Gamaliel a man held in great esteem by all Jews and was the Jewish law teacher of Paul the Apostle, yet the knowledge and wisdom obtained in the school was used as an instrument in the service of God and not a central point.
+Because, what enabled St. Paul to be an apostle of Christ and a great missionary was the power and the spirit of God.
+St. Paul firmly believed in it and acted according to God's plan.

 Just as St. Paul reminds the community at Corinth that lofty speech and wisdom is nothing compared to the power and spirit of God, so also, we need to remind ourselves that our knowledge and wisdom are just an aid for proclamation of the good news about God’s kingdom.
 Most of us consider or take glory in one’s own self-sufficiency, self-knowledge, self-glory, self-growth and self-obtained values or standards but we need to realise that the glorious moments and times that we obtain are from God’s power and his sprit.
+We need to realize that without the power and the spirit of God we are powerless and spiritless, because God gives us power to empower ourselves and others.

 3. Be authentic Disciples of Christ:

 The two metaphors salt and light teach us specific and special features of us as followers of Christ.
-We know Salt becomes a preservative for food items similarly the disciples are called to be a kind of preservative or benefit for people to stand for righteousness and justice, without allowing themselves to be carried away by the worldly pleasures and benefits but to obtain pleasures and benefits from God and God’s ways.
+We know Salt is used as a preservative for food items similarly the disciples are called to be a kind of preservative or benefit for people to stand for righteousness and justice, without allowing themselves to get carried away by the worldly pleasures and benefits.
+The disciples are invited to obtain pleasures and benefits from God and God’s ways.
+We know the metaphor of light, the light dispels darkness and shines out in dark spots, similarly the disciples having received light from Jesus the light of the world, they are called to shine the light of Christ to the darkened world, become children of light and make others too as children of light (Eph 5:8; 1 Pet 2:12; 1 Thess 5:4).

-Certainly, Jesus had in mind to take us all to the light through the revelation of God’s will.
-Since Jesus is the Light of the world (Jn 8:12; 9:5), so also his followers should reflect that light.
-Just like lights from a city lights up the dark place or a lamp inside a house provides light for all those who are in it, Christians need to let their good words, good works, good examples, shine before the rest of the world so that others may praise and glorify God through our deeds.
+Certainly, Jesus had in mind to take us all to the realm and reality of light through the revelation of God’s will.
+Since Jesus is the Light of the world (Jn 8:12; 9:5), we his followers should also reflect the light of Christ.
+Just like the lights from a city top or hill top lights up the entire darkened place or a lamp inside a house provides light for all those who are in it, we christians need to let our good words, good works, good examples, shine before the rest of the world, so that others may praise and glorify God through our deeds.

+Today most of us fail to provide or unable to reflect the light of Christ to another because, we don’t have or seek the light of Christ.
+We fail to add taste in life like the salt that adds taste to food or preserves food, because we do not come forward to experience or encounter Jesus in our lives.
 We know that salt is not useful as long as it is kept in the store-room.
 Light does not serve the purpose when it is placed under a bowl.
-Just as people can see the town clearly on the hill top, so also our distinctive discipleship as followers and witnesses of Christ is intended for others to see, draw inspiration, though at times we may be faced with pessimism, doubt and persecution, but ultimately the salt and light within us will have its lasting impact and effect.
+Similarly, we need to serve for the purpose we are called, chosen, committed and convinced.
+Just as people can see the town clearly from the hill top, so also our distinctive mark of discipleship as followers and witnesses of Christ is intended for others to see, draw inspiration.
+Though at times we may be faced with pessimism, doubt and persecution, but ultimately the salt and light of Christ within us will have its lasting impact and effect.

-As Pope Francis very aptly said that Christian witness must be grounded in humility, which means being simple salt and light for others.
+As Pope Francis has very aptly said that Christian witness must be grounded in humility, which means being simple salt and light for others.
 “Salt for others; light for others: Because salt does not give flavour to itself but serves others.
 Light does not illuminate itself but serves others.
 Being light for others would mean to help others in their darkest hour.
 This is simple witness.”
 So let us manifest this simple Christian witness by being salt and light to the world.

 RESPOND: